etosworld/etos-mtcnn/README.md

 train mtcnn from scratch. for [ETOS](https://etos.world) Ecosystem.

+MTCNN is widely used face detector for mobile devices. to train mtcnn model is a bit complex, enjoy it.

 This work is used for reproduce MTCNN,a Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Networks.

 ## Prerequisites